Why Atrial Fibrillation Matters

 View an animation of a normal heartbeat.

 • The current travels from top to bottom.
-The heartbeat starts at the top of the heart and – like an electrical wave – current travels to the lower parts of the heart, signaling the tissue to contract.
+The heartbeat starts at the top of the heart like an electrical wave.
+The signal moves from the top of the heart to the bottom.
+This tells the tissue to contract.

 Electrical problems in AFib:

 • When the beat is off, the blood supply can be unpredictable.
 Even though the ventricles may be beating faster than normal, they aren't beating as fast as the atria.
-Thus, the atria and ventricles no longer beat in a coordinated way.
+So, the atria and ventricles no longer beat in a coordinated way.
 This creates a fast and irregular heart rhythm.
-In AFib, the ventricles may beat 80 to 175 times a minute, in contrast to the normal rate of 60 to 100 beats a minute.
+In AFib, the ventricles may beat 80 to 180 times a minute, in contrast to the normal rate of 60 to 100 beats a minute.

 The amount of blood pumped out of the ventricles to the body is based on the randomness of the atrial beats.